waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test 4 (Glyph):** Stood at (36, 9), faced the tree, and pressed 'A'.
 Result: No text appeared, no event triggered.
 Interaction failed.
   - **Conclusion:** Hypothesis 2 is disproven.
 The lead Pokémon has no effect on a simple 'A' press interaction with the tree.

-- **Re-verification (Turn 10648):** Stood at (36, 9), faced the tree at (35, 9), and pressed 'A'.
+- Re-verification (Turn 10826): Stood at (36, 9), faced the tree at (35, 9), and pressed 'A'.
   - **Result:** No text appeared, no event triggered.
-This confirms yet again that a simple 'A' press is not the solution, regardless of lead Pokémon.
-Since all obvious paths are blocked, I am pivoting to exploration.
+This re-confirms that a simple 'A' press is not the solution.
+I have exhausted all simple interaction hypotheses.
+  - **Conclusion:** The 'Odd Tree' is almost certainly a story-based roadblock that requires an item or event from elsewhere.
+I am pivoting to explore the rest of Route 36.

 #### Untested Assumptions
 - The tree is a story-based roadblock that will be removed after an event elsewhere, not a solvable puzzle at this time.